yonicd/supermarketprices/README.md

 The Layout

-For now Mega and Shufersal have been coded
+For now Mega and Shufersal have been coded (Out of 15)
   - Use mega_fetch.r to read Mega data
   - Use shufersal_fetch.r to read Shufersal data